The Problem

 Follow the Journey

 Word Freak is being built in public.
-Watch the engine learn, see the benchmarks update, and follow the road to the match.
+Watch the engine L1E1A1R1N1, see the benchmarks update, and follow the road to the match.